louisabraham/MarsRover/README.md

 ## Image processing

-We use OpenCV to retrieve the road shape and the wheels position.
+We use image processing to retrieve the road shape and the wheels position.

 References:

     - [Circle Detection](http://www.cs.utah.edu/~sshankar/cs6640/project5/circle.html)

 ## Artificial Intelligence